MriteshAdak/Reporting-on-Attachments-Salesforce/README.md

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>

-Future Roadmap in the works, the goal is to eventually make it look like a first-party app and add more functionality to the output table, obviously branched
+Future Roadmap in the works, the goal is to eventually make it look like a first-party app and add more functionality to the output table.
+The repository is frozen till submission evaluation is complete (max.
+6 weeks)
 <!--
 ## Roadmap